Updated by: Subhashri Roy on Sept. 30, 2021, 9:59 a.m.

 The GMAT exam takers will benefit in the following ways:

 GMAT scores are accepted by some of the top-bracket B-Schools worldwide.
-So, a good GMAT score can help the test-takers land into a top international B-Schools where they can imbibe qualities like leadership, decision making and knowledge regarding marketing and finance.
+So, a good GMAT score can help the test-takers land into top international B-Schools where they can imbibe qualities like leadership, decision making and knowledge regarding marketing and finance.

-With over 5,300 GMAT test centres located all across the globe, the GMAT test is one of the most easily accessible exams one can take for MBA programmes.
+With over 5,300 GMAT test centres located all across the globe, the GMAT test is one of the most easily accessible exams one can take for MBA admissions.
 The test-takers will not have to travel to far-off locations in order to take the GMAT exam.